-The salaries of craft and related workers/elementary occupations were lower than the Hong Kong median monthly earnings and also the industry median, while the managers and administrators / professionals / associate professionals had a higher median salary than the Hong Kong median monthly earnings as well as the industry median.
-The salary differences between different groups of employees remained largely unchanged in the last 4 years.
-The median salary in the construction industry was close to the Hong Kong median salary.
+The salaries of craft and related workers / elementary occupations were lower than the Hong Kong median monthly earnings and also the industry median, while the managers and administrators / professionals / associate professionals had a higher median salary than the Hong Kong median monthly earnings as well as the industry median.
+The salary differences between different groups of employees remained largely unchanged in the last 5 years.
+The median salary in the construction industry was the same as the Hong Kong median salary in 2012.

 Just over 30% of the currently registered workers are under the age of 40.
-The number of registered workers in this age group has been decreasing steadily over the last 4 years although the number of registered workers with mandatory basic safety training course (green card) in the same age group has remained largely unchanged.
-There has been an improvement trend since 2007 in the retention rate of graduates for the basic craft courses and Construction Supervisor / Technician Programme provided by the Construction Industry Council Training Academy.
+The number of registered workers in this age group has been decreasing steadily over the last 5 years although the number of registered workers with mandatory basic safety training course (green card) in the same age group has remained largely unchanged.
+There has been an improvement trend since 2007 in the retention rate of graduates for the basic craft courses and Construction Supervisor / Technician Programme provided by the CIC.